aws/jsii/packages/jsii-rosetta/README.md

 }
 ```

-This effectively enables the `--strict` option when translating code samples from the assembly.
+This effectively enables the `--strict` option (which is equivalent to setting `--compile` and `--fail`, causing
+`jsii-rosetta` to exit in error if any code sample fails to compile) when translating code samples from the assembly.

 ## Hiding code from samples